 AIC ANNUAL REVIEW (AIC AR)

-This Website was implemented and edited in 2024 by Maurizio Rossi (Politecnico di Milano) thanks to the Public Knowledge Project.
+This Website was implemented and edited in 2024 by the AIC President thanks to the Public Knowledge Project.

 The AIC Annual Review, released every March, is a peer-reviewed Diamond Open Access publication, ensuring that its content is freely accessible to readers worldwide without subscription fees.
 It provides a detailed account of the AIC's global network, featuring: